How to become

 Other Routes

-You may be able to get training through one of the new entrant training schemes that broadcasters offer.
+You may be able to get training through one of the new entrant training schemes offered by broadcasters.
 For example:

 You could also take short courses in production skills run by film schools, regional screen agencies and private training providers.